-Currently batteries don’t represent a great return on investment, and are only specified if your priority is optimum system environmentally or you would like to protect yourself from power cuts.
+Consider a battery as part of your solar install if your priority is maximising self consumption or you would like to protect yourself from power cuts.
 You can find more about batteries here.

 If the grid goes down, will I still have power?

-No. A standard grid-tied solar system will shut down during a power outage.
+A standard grid-tied solar system will shut down during a power outage.
 This is to protect workers when fixing the power lines.
-If you carried on producing power, there is a risk that some electricity would make it out to the grid, possibly electrocuting lines company workers.
+If you carried on producing power, there is a risk that some electricity would make it out to the grid.

 If you do want your power to remain on during an outage, you should consider a system with batteries and backup.

 When will I need to replace my solar system, what does my warranty cover?

 Solar panels, inverters and batteries come with long warranties.